Jayesh8946/OLA-Data-Analytics-Project/README.md

 # 👨‍💻 About Me

-I'm an aspiring **Data Analyst** passionate about SQL, Power BI, Business Intelligence, and Data Visualization.
+I'm an aspiring **Data Analyst** passionate about SQL, Power BI, Business Intelligence, and Data Visualisation.

 I enjoy building real-world analytics projects that transform raw data into meaningful business insights and continuously improve my problem-solving and analytical skills.